 Along with the city's excellent restaurant culture, Toronto's bar and club culture is so massive that they even have an Entertainment district boasting some of Canada's most exciting and interesting bars.
 In addition, Toronto is world-renowned for its high-level cocktail culture.

 Downtown Toronto standouts like BarChef and the Irv offer some of the best cocktails in North America and a wide selection of local and international beverages.

 Arts and Culture

 Toronto is home to one of the world's most exciting arts and cultural scenes.
 The melting pot of international cultures produces some of the most exciting displays of art, theatre, music, filmmaking, and performance in the Western world.

-Districts like the Art Gallery of Ontario (AGO) District boast the most significant art galleries in Canada, showcasing some of the most delicate art from local and international artists.
+Districts like the Art Gallery of Ontario (AGO) District boast Canada's most significant art galleries, showcasing some of the most delicate art from local and international artists.
 Theatres like the Royal Alexandra and Princess of Wales also host massive worldwide productions.
 Finally, let's not forget the vast Toronto International Film Festival bringing the stars to the TIFF bell lightbox.